ShaunFerris/Coding-Note-Taking/Data Structures and Algorithms/Data Structures and Algorithms.md

 - [[Data Structures - Objects and dictionaries]]
 - [[Data Structures - Hash Tables Dictionaries and Associative Arrays]]

-Also, for constructing custom data structures, revise OOP in python starting from here:
+Also, for constructing custom data structures, revise OOP in python starting from here and following the links to further topics:
 - [[Python - OOP - Introduction]]

 Algorithm Notes: